MelanieLLY/SkillGap/RULES_WRITEUP.md

 the Claude API but does not describe what the response should look like.
 We will add the expected JSON format for the learning roadmap before Sprint 2 starts so the AI knows exactly what to build.

+### Key Takeaway
+The biggest thing we learned is that a rules file is not a one-time setup.
+Before this assignment, we thought you just write the rules once and the AI follows them.
+But the comparison showed that even with a detailed rules file, the AI still missed things, like writing tests.

+This taught us that context engineering is an ongoing process.
+You write the rules, test them, find the gaps, and improve them.
+The rules file is basically a contract between your team and the AI.
+The more specific and strict the contract is, the better the AI performs.

+For our project, the rules file made the biggest difference in UI and architecture.
+But it failed on test enforcement because the instruction was too vague.
+Now we know, if you want the AI to do something, you have to be very explicit about it.
+Saying "follow TDD" is not enough.
+You have to say "always create a test file, write tests before code, and do not consider the task done without tests."